 Miami Lighthouse for the Blind and Visually Impaired - in collaboration with Miami-Dade County Public Schools, Early Steps and the Early Learning Coalition - offers an inclusion environment for pre-kindergarten, and a kindergarten, first grade and second grade for blind and visually impaired students.
-As a certified Voluntary Pre-Kindergarten (VPK) Provider, the Miami Lighthouse Academy pre-kindergarten enrolls students with and without vision impairment at our site promoting an inclusive program, resulting in a sense of belonging for children and families.
-In support of our mission, role model children without vision impairments are selected to aid the learning environment for children with vision loss.
-Selected role models set standards for good social skills, independence in self-help, initiate play and conversation, and follow classroom routines.
+As a certified Voluntary Pre-Kindergarten (VPK) Provider, the Miami Lighthouse Academy pre-kindergarten enrolls students with and without vision impairment promoting an inclusive program and resulting in a sense of belonging for all children and families.
+In support of our mission, children without vision impairments are selected to aid the learning environment for children with vision loss.

 Miami Lighthouse Learning Center for Children™ is a national Accredited Professional Preschool Learning Environment (APPLE center).

 Using the evidence-based HighScope Curriculum, blind or visually impaired students are supported in a print/braille rich environment.
 Miami Lighthouse is the first vision rehabilitation educational institution in the U.S. using the international HighScope Curriculum, and this is the first time that HighScope has been applied to blind learners in a fully inclusive model.
 Click here to read more about the HighScope Curriculum.

-Learning in all classrooms is conducted by Florida-certified early-learning teachers, teachers of the visually impaired and teaching assistants.
-Research faculty from the University of Miami is conducting a four year longitudinal study of the participating children and families as we help prepare them for mainstreaming into our public-school system.
+Learning in all classrooms is conducted by Florida-certified early childhood teachers, Florida-certified teachers of the visually impaired and teaching assistants.
+Currently, research faculty from the University of Miami is conducting a four year longitudinal study of the participating children and families as we help prepare them for mainstreaming into our public-school system.